BayiLi081/GIS-bootcamp/contents/Practical01.md

 Use **Retain Fields** or **Drop Fields** to downsize the file (tampines_mainroad.shp).

-### Add point feature by coordinates

-1. Go to Google Map, find the location you want to add, and  find its coordinates (longitude and latitude)
-2. Create a point format vector layer (dont use projected crs, as we are using degree as unit, so just use 4326)
-3. **Add Point Feature**
-4. **Vertex tool current layer**
-5. random add a point, right click the point and manually add the coordinates in the vertex editor table

 ## Add exist data to the Map

 Drag the [Singapore_mainland_roadnetwork.shp](../../../GIS-bootcamp_qgisfiles/data/bus_stops_singapore.shp) into the canvas of QGIS